tbrunsch/Marple/README.md

 ### Lambdas

-For all operations you have to specify a lambda.
-However, you do not use Java lambda notation for this, but write an expression or a statement expressed in terms of `this`.
-In the "Iterables" tab, the keyword `this` refers to each element in the `Iterable`, one after another.
+Zenodot, the library Marple uses to evaluate expressions, supports lambdas.
+However, due to the lack of type inference, implementing generic functional interfaces by a lambda is a bit tedious because you have to cast the parameters to the correct type when accessing them.
+This is why Marple uses a different notation for lambdas with one parameter for the "Iterables" tab: The body of the lambda is written as an expression or a statement expressed in terms of `this`.
+The keyword `this` refers to each element in the `Iterable`, one after another.

 *Examples:*

   1. A predicate that checks whether an element is greater than 0.9 is written as `this > 0.9` (instead of `x -> x > 0.9`).
   1. A function that maps an element to its String representation is written as `this.toString()` (instead of `x -> x.toString()` or `Object::toString`).
-Note that you can omit `this` in this case an simply write `toString()`.
+Note that you can omit `this` in this case and simply write `toString()`.
   1. A consumer that prints an element to the console is written as `System.out.println(this)` (instead of `x -> System.out.println(x)` or `System.out::println`).

 ### Filter